Neu!: 1971–1975: Main career

 Dinger and Rother were both very different when left to their own devices, and this led to their final album of the 1970s, Neu!
 '75 being two solo half-albums.
 Side One was Rother's more ambient productions which were similar to the first album, albeit more keyboard-driven.
-Side Two (particularly the song "Hero") was acknowledged as important influence by many later involved in the UK's punk rock scene, with Dinger's sneering, barely intelligible vocals searing across a distorted Motorik beat with aggressive single chord guitar pounding.
+Side Two (particularly the song "Hero") was acknowledged as important influence by many later involved in the United Kingdom's punk rock scene, with Dinger's sneering, barely intelligible vocals searing across a distorted Motorik beat with aggressive single chord guitar pounding.

 To aid with performing on the album (and more importantly, live), Hans Lampe and brother Thomas Dinger were enlisted to help execute more music than was possible by two men.
 Upon its release, and arguably to this day, Neu!
 '75 is the most diverse record available from the krautrock scene.
 While this can be seen as a positive point, the differences in musical direction (as well as personal issues) not only isolated the Dinger/Rother duo, it isolated their already small fan base.
 Neu! broke up after the release of Neu!
 '75.

 Neu! are highly praised in Julian Cope's Krautrocksampler, along with other krautrock artists such as Kraftwerk and Can, and Cope has also written a song called "Michael Rother" which appears on CD2 of the Deluxe edition of the album Jehovahkill.